coins/bitcoin-scripts/composite-opcodes.md

 # ]" 700123
 ```

 The same technique applies to get a minimum network time.
 Furthermore, it can be applied to `OP_CHECKSEQUENCEVERIFY` to get a minimum age of the output spent in the TX.
+In a script where it is advantagous to provide the highest possible block height, the value on the stack would be the current block height.

 ## Selecting an Element from an Array